martins-jean/Event-Driven-Serverless-ETL-in-AWS/README.md

   5. Create a Redshift cluster with the following configurations: <br>
   - Node type: dc2.large <br>
   - Number of nodes: 1 <br>
+  6. Create a secret in the AWS Secrets Manager called tollclusterSecret associated with the Redshift cluster. <br>
+  7. Create a VPC with the following configurations: <br>
+  - IPv4 CIDR block: 10.0.0.0/16. <br>
+  - Tenancy: default. <br>
+  - No IPv6. <br>
+  - 4 subnets and 5 route tables across two availability zones in the same region. <br>
+  - DNS options: enable DNS hostnames and enable DNS resolution. <br>
 </details>

 <details>